What Is a Brand Strategy? And How to Create One

 Complete the steps below to establish a strong brand foundation and develop a strategy to present your brand to the world.

-A business plan is a formal document describing a business’s goals and strategies to meet them.
-Think of it as a roadmap you can use with a brand strategy to develop a thriving business.
-Follow the prompts below to compose a basic business plan, or refer to your existing business plan and explore ideas that will be fundamental to your brand.
+A business plan is a formal document that describes a business’s goals and the strategies it will follow to meet those goals.
+Think of it as a roadmap you can use alongside a brand strategy to develop a thriving business.
+Follow the prompts below to compose a basic business plan or refer to your existing business plan and explore ideas that will be fundamental to your brand.

 What is your business’s mission statement?

-How would you describe your business model, your products and services, and their price points?
+How would you describe your business model—the products and services you offer and their price points?

 When you explore these details, what possibilities do you see for identifying a tone, mood, or set of concepts you could use to define your eventual brand?